DeFi vs CeFi: Where should you be earning yield?

 CeFi now offers highly competitive rates for cryptocurrency and fiat - how can you take advantage?

-Earning interest on assets you already own is perhaps the easiest way to grow your portfolio.
+Earning yield on assets you already own is perhaps the easiest way to grow your portfolio.

 The risk is considerably lower than trading, and doesn't require fresh capital.
 Plus it puts lazy money to work.

-But where is the best place to earn interest for cryptocurrency users?
+But where is the best place to earn yield for cryptocurrency users?

-Most people think of DeFi as the only way of earning interest (ie, yield) on crypto assets.
-But there's a much easier and lower-risk alternative for earning interest: Centralized Finance (CeFi).
+Most people think of DeFi as the only way of earning yield on crypto assets.
+But there's a much easier and lower-risk alternative for earning yield: centralised finance (CeFi).

 Best of all?
 The rates can be just as good, if not better.